subatomic450/3-Tier-Project-AWS/README.md

 #Introduction to a Three-Tier Architecture Project
 A three-tier architecture is a software design pattern that organizes applications into three layers:
 1)Presentation Layer (Web Tier): Handles user interactions.
 In this project, we'll use NGINX as the web server.
 2)Application Layer (App Tier): Contains the backend logic.
-Here, we'll use Spring Boot for processing business logic.
+Here, we'll use Node jS for processing business logic.
 3)Database Layer (Database Tier): Stores data persistently.
 We'll use Amazon RDS with MySQL as the database engine.

 # Project Overview